AcTePuKc/TTS-WebUI-PySide6/gui_pyside6/planning.md

 - Persist optional backend install status in `~/.hybrid_tts/install.log` and load it on startup so the UI remembers previously installed backends.

+## Pending Tasks

+- Remove backend installation checks from the synthesize button so synthesis can run even when detection is unreliable.
+- Switch Kokoro backend dependency to `kokoro-fastapi` and update metadata.
+- Refactor `on_synthesize` into helper methods for easier maintenance.
+- Investigate missing Kokoro voice packs with `KPipeline` and document findings in `investigation.md`.